hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 You can create your own templates from scratch or by copying one of the existing templates.
 In both cases you will be redirected to a page where you can provide a name, the cluster and add some notes.
 To save this, you will need to provide a path to store it in.
-Ondemand will create a new subdirectory in the path you provided with the name of your template.
+Ondemand will create a new subdirectory with the name of your template here.

-**UPDATE AFTER FIX**
-A ``manifest.yml`` file will always be present in a template directory, It contains all the info your provided when setting up this template.
+A ``manifest.yml`` file will always be present in a template directory, It contains all the info you provided in the set-up step.
 Which other files will be present in this directory depends on how you created your new template.
-If you use the 'New Template' button, it will also contain the job script of the default template, being the CPU job template.
+When using the 'New Template' button, and you don't provide a path, a copy of the default template will be created.
+You can also provide a path to an existing template or job directory.
+In that case that directory and its contents will be copied.
+This works for **any** directory on your system, so be sure to provide the correct path!

-If you use the 'Copy Template' button, the contents of the folder will depend on the template you are copying from.
+The 'Copy Template' button basically does the same, but with this button, Ondemand will automatically fill in the path of the selected template in the template overview.
-Use the system template that suit your needs the best when starting out.
 Once you use this more often, you can also use your own templates to create new ones.
 Any file that is present in that folder, will be copied to your new one as well.

-Once you've created the new template folder, you can start customizing it to your needs.
-You could of course immediately create a new job from it, adapt some extra options and launch it (which will be explained in the next chapter), but you can still further customize your template folder first.
-You can view the files in the folder using the Folder Explorer (click 'View Files' on top or 'Open Dir' at the bottom).
-As explained above, you can edit or remove any file, create new files, upload new files.
+Once you've created the new template directory, you can start customizing it.
+You can view the content in the directory using the Folder Explorer (click 'View Files' on top or 'Open Dir' at the bottom).
+As explained above, you can edit or remove any file, create new files or upload new files.
-These files will be present in each job you create from this template, which means you fully adapt this to the standard set-up you use for your jobs.
+These files will be present in each job you create from this template.

-**UPDATE AFTER FIX**

 Jobs
 ~~~~

 The functioning of creating jobs is a bit similar to how you create new templates.
-Whatever method you choose, you will create a new folder for each job, this time
+Whatever method you choose, you will always create a new directory for each job, this time
 located at ``$VSC_DATA/ondemand/data/projects/default/``.
 The job directories will be numbered in the order you have created them.
 **Do not change this folder name as long as you plan on using it from the job menus, as this will break the linking.**